Miguel Falé

-Miguel Maria Mariano Falé (born 28 January 2004) is a Portuguese professional footballer who plays as a forward for Greek Super League club Panserraikos.
+Miguel Maria Mariano Falé (born 28 January 2004) is a Portuguese professional footballer who plays as a forward or winger for Liga 3 club Paços de Ferreira.

 Club career

 Falé is a youth product of Benfica and Lusitano de Évora, before joining Braga's youth academy in 2018.
 He started training with their first team in 2021.
 He made his professional debut for Braga as a late substitute in a 6–0 Primeira Liga win over Arouca, on 30 December 2021.

 On 18 August 2023, Braga sent Falé on a season-long loan to Spanish third division side Castellón.
 On 5 January 2024, after he made just three appearances for Castellón's main team, Falé's loan was cancelled and he returned to Braga.

 On 18 January 2024, Falé signed a four-and-a-half-year contract with Liga Portugal 2 club Mafra.
 Braga kept 50% of his economic rights.

+In July 2025, following Mafra's relegation to Liga 3, Falé moved to Greece, joining Greek Super League club Panserraikos.

+On 3 January 2026, after failing to score in eight appearances for Panserraikos, Falé returned to Portugal, joining Liga Portugal 2 club Paços de Ferreira on a contract until June 2028.

 International career

 Falé is a youth international for Portugal, having represented the Portugal U16s, U18s and U19s.
 He was part of the squad that reached the 2023 UEFA European Under-19 Championship final.